tewarid/tewarid.github.io/_posts/2018/2018-01-17-create-valid-self-signed-certificates-using-openssl.md

 ---
 # Create valid self-signed certificates using OpenSSL

 I was debugging a WebSocket connection failing with error `net::ERR_INSECURE_RESPONSE`, in Chrome, when I learnt that the self-signed certificate I was using was missing [subject alternative names](https://tools.ietf.org/html/rfc5280).

-This post brings together information I found in several different places, to create valid self-signed server certificates, using OpenSSL, that work with internet browsers such as Chrome.
+This post brings together information I found in several different places, to create valid self-signed server certificates using OpenSSL that work with internet browsers such as Chrome.

 ![Valid Certificate on IIS](/assets/img/valid-certificate-iis.png)

+OpenSSL is available in the [Git](https://git-scm.com/download/) Bash shell on Windows.

 To create a certificate with subject alternative names